Architecture

 Queue System

-ScalyClaw uses six BullMQ queues.
+ScalyClaw uses four BullMQ queues.
 The separate Worker process consumes only the scalyclaw-tools queue.
-The Node process runs its own BullMQ workers for the remaining five queues.
+The Node process runs its own BullMQ workers for the remaining three queues.
 Jobs are persistent — Redis stores them until acknowledged — so a restart never loses work in progress.

 BullMQ queue naming